-Sick building syndrome is the name for symptoms you only get while in a particular building, usually an office.
+Sick building syndrome is the name for symptoms you get while you're in a particular building.
+It usually happens in an office, but you can get it in any building.

 Check if you have sick building syndrome